DMessham/MULT213/a2/plan.md

     - title and message properties
 - `list`
     - A list of things to do
+    - takes in an array of `todo`s displayed w/ cards
 - `card`
     - `title` displayed at top (required)
     - `subtitle` (optional)